 TEXTURE files are compressed in CHUMP data files, most TRAINZ users will not encounter them.
 Trainz users looking to modify objects that appear during gameplay are typically the only users who will encounter TEXTURE files.
 When a user opens an asset that was previously entered into the database with CM, the utility unpacks the files packaged in the CHUMP data file, which includes the TEXTURE file.

-How do I open a TEXTURE file?
+How to open a TEXTURE file

 TEXTURE files are not meant to be directly opened unless you are looking to modify the image(s) or the processing instructions in the texture.txt configuration file.